henri/spb/README_INDEX.md

 SPB is tightly connected with the [FISH](https://fishshell.com/) shell (hence all the ocean references).
 When you install SPB a number of [fish functions](https://github.com/henri/spb/blob/main/README.md#fish-shell-wrappers) will be automatically setup to assist you with diving into the web from the comfort of your terminal.

 The built in [templating](https://github.com/henri/spb/blob/main/README.md#spb-templating-support) sub-system provides you with another layer of control.
-Use SPB to create teamplates, edit and load browser templates.
-This allows you to start your isolated browser enviroment(s) using your custom pre-configured settings.
+Create and edit your personal collection of browser templates.
+SPB allow creation, editing and loading of browser templates ; allowing you to start isolated browser enviroment(s) using your custom pre-configured settings.

 # :anchor: SPB Readme : Table of Contents